raphael-proust/raphael-proust.github.io/cv.md

 	repository (with continuous integration), setting up the packaging boilerplate, and modifying the code of Tezos to use the external libraries rather than the embedded version.

+- **Modernising the Error Management library**

+	The in-house Error Monad library dates back to the very start of the Tezos project.
+Over the course of the project's lifetime it had accumulated many helper functions of different uses.

+	I led the effort of cleaning up the interface, organising the code into separate components, bringing in a newer syntax (based on OCaml's binding operators) and developing an error-related supplement to the OCaml Stdlib.

+- **OCaml 5 readiness**

+	I led the effort into investigating the issues that prevented the Tezos project from upgrading to the newer major release of OCaml: OCaml 5.
+The main issues were related to API compatibility and packaging.

+	I also led the effort into the long-term planning of using the new features of OCaml 5 whilst accommodating our existing code-base.

 - **Other miscellaneous**